lmoss6/bzan552/Case_1_-_Employee_Attrition_FINAL.md

 ### PAM Clustering with Gower Distance on Entire Dataset - With PCA

-Once the number of variables was reduced on the dataset, the same clustering method used previously, which utilized Gower distance with PAM was implemented to determine the ideal number of clusters.
+Once the number of variables was reduced on the dataset, the same clustering method used previously - which utilized Gower distance with PAM - was implemented to determine the ideal number of clusters.

 ``` r
 gower_dist_PCA <- daisy(employees_PCA, metric = "gower")